 All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
-To schedule service, on-line, 24 hours a day, visit us at GEAppliances.com, or call 800.GE.CARES (800.432.2737).
+To schedule service, on-line, 24 hours a day, visit us at ge.com, or call 800.GE.CARES (800.432.2737).
+Please have serial and model numbers available when calling for service.

 Staple your receipt here.

-Proof of the original purchase

-date is needed to obtain service

-under the warranty.
+Proof of the original purchase date is needed to obtain service under the warranty.

 For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this limited one-year warranty , GE will also provide, free of charge , all labor to repair or replace the defective part.
-Five Years From the second through the fifth year from the date of original purchase The magnetron tube, if the magnetron tube fails due to a defect in materials or workmanship.
-During this additional four-year limited warranty, you will be responsible for any labor or in-home service costs.
+During this limited one-year warranty , GE will also provide, free of charge , all labor and related service to replace the defective part.

-For each of the above warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care[®] servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.